quipucords/qpc/docs/source/man-template.rst

 Listing and Showing Reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``QPC_VAR_PROGRAM_NAME report list`` command returns the list of reports.
-The output of this command includes the identifier, whether a report can be published or not, the origin of a report, whether it is a local, uploaded or merged report, a report version and related scan identifier for each report.
+The output of this command includes the identifier, whether a report can be published or not, the origin of the report (local, uploaded or merged), the report version, and the related scan identifier for each report.

 **QPC_VAR_PROGRAM_NAME report list**